 2010 was a big year in more ways than one!
 Research uncovered more genetic variants associated with common diseases, fascinating portraits of our early ancestors, and new insights into the genetic diversity of modern populations.
 And on top of all that, 23andMe published its first research discoveries, validating our revolutionary new web-based research platform and paving the way for our first federally funded grant, focused on the genetics of drug response.

 Although there were dozens of important developments in the fields of genetics and genomics in 2010, a subset of them stood out to us.
-Click here for an in-depth summary of our Top Ten picks for 2010, or read on for a shorter version:

 1. Genetics influences whether your body shape is “apple” or “pear” — and which shape you are has implications for disease.